Curtis Covington

 A wiki-only SAE intervention lab on Pythia-70M: feature ranking, residualized feature knobs, and activation-gated minimal-pair behavior tests.

-ai interpretability sparse-autoencoders transformers mechanistic-interpretability
+ai interpretability sparse-autoencoders transformers

 Read post